DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 More languages will most likely come with future updates.

-You then can choose if the transcription should only happen between the in and out points, merging the output with an existing transcription and if Premiere should recognize when multiple speakers are talking.
+You can then choose whether the transcription should only happen between the in and out points, whether to merge the output with an existing transcription, and whether Premiere should recognize when multiple speakers are talking.

-Select transcribe once you are happy with the selections, and Premiere will begin transcribing the sequence.
-Once completed, a transcript will appear in the Captions window and separated captions on the sequence.
+Once you are happy with the selections, select transcribe, and Premiere will begin transcribing the sequence.
+Once completed, a transcript will appear in the Captions window, and separate captions will appear on the sequence.

-You can also change the text styles in the essential graphics panel, such as the font, size, color, etc.
+In the essential graphics panel, you can also change the text styles, such as the font, size, and color.

 You can also change the timing of the caption directly on the sequence.
-Simply click and drag the head or tail end of the clip until you are satisfied with the placement.
+Click and drag the clip’s head or tail end until you are satisfied with the placement.

-Again, you can use this method for creating subtitles as well.
-Simply use the option of transcribing between a specific in and out point on your sequence.
+Again, you can use this method to create subtitles as well.
+Use the option of transcribing between a specific in and out point on your sequence.

 Create new caption track